CodePapa360/Expenses-chart-component/README.md

 </h2>

 <p align="center">
-Welcome to the Expenses-chart-component project!
-This is a responsive and visually appealing component that displays a chart of expense data for the last 7 days.
-Check out the live demo to see it in action.
+This is a JavaScript project that displays a chart of daily expenses for a week.
+It fetches data from three JSON files and dynamically updates the chart based on the data.
+In addition to the original dataset, two more sample data files have been added for demonstration purposes.
+This project was created to practice JavaScript skills
 </p>

 <a align="center" href="https://expenses-chart-component-alamin.netlify.app/">